martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 * Check Enable DS18B20:
   If checked enabled DS18B20, I2C bus is in plugin enabled.

+* DS18B20 error timeout:
+  Time in seconds for keeping the last valid DS18B20 value when an I2C read returns an error value such as -127.
+During this time the plugin does not overwrite the displayed/logged value with the error value.
+Use 0 to keep the last valid value without timeout.

 * DS18B20 sensors:
   Enable only the connected DS18B20 sensors (DS1-DS6) and set a label for each used sensor.
 Disabled sensors are hidden from the graph and log view.